anand6105/cdgendoc/index.rst

 ..
-CdGen documentation master file, created by sphinx-quickstart on Wed Aug 14 13:44:23 2019.
+CDGen documentation master file, created by sphinx-quickstart on Wed Aug 14 13:44:23 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to CdGen's documentation!
+Welcome to CDGen's documentation!
 =================================

 Contents: